 A group of public and private sector partners in India has assembled to tackle the challenge of decarbonizing India’s building sector.
-Working together to identify and test innovative new policies, technologies and behaviour-change approaches are:
+Working together to set up living labs and identify what works for housing and grid agencies, Cellular has written engagement from:

 • 4 of the largest property developers in India